-Concerns over the existing intelligence network
+Concerns about the existing intelligence network

-- Intelligence Agencies with different mandates, often overlapping each others’, sometimes leading to duplication of efforts and non cooperation between agencies.
+- Intelligence Agencies with different mandates, often overlapping each others’, sometimes leading to duplication of efforts and non-cooperation between agencies.
 For Ex: The mandates of RAW and IB with respect to organised crimes like smuggling.

 - Intelligence collection is ad-hoc in the absence of clear-cut requirements from the consumers of intelligence.

-- Poor cadre management and inability to recruit qualified language specialists and technical skills .
+- Poor cadre management and inability to recruit qualified language specialists and technical skills.

-- Lack of intellectual capacity and investment in education system exacerbate recruitment shortfalls in intelligence agencies.
+- Lack of intellectual capacity and investment in the education system exacerbate recruitment shortfalls in intelligence agencies.
 Engaging private players for specialist tasks is therefore necessary.

 - Lack of parliamentary statute failing to enforce accountability in intelligence agencies.